lyraxial/Ghost-Em/README.md

 ## Installation

-1. Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore) (link to be added).
+1. Download the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/ledfjbcpkjdjhhdbbjlbbmnkioklpbbm?utm_source=item-share-cb).
 2. Add the extension to your Chrome browser.

 ## How to Use